ogs22/cookbook/glossary/hexahedron.md

-A solid with six faces.
+A solid with six quadrilateral faces.
 A regular hexahedron is a cube.